 With the weather forecast showing ever-rising heat, we face two choices: head for the coast or head for the mountains.
 Specifically, go southeast to the Honduran islands of Roatan and Utila, which are supposed to be great for snorkeling and diving, or go west into the Highlands of Guatemala.
 We intend to visit both places, but geography is such that whichever one we choose now, we probably won’t get to the other until the end of our Central America trip, in April.

 For the past 24 hours, we’ve been waffling back and forth.
-The weather is good in the mountains now, and there´s supposed to be a great little school in the area where we could make some much-needed progress in our Spanish and stay with a local family and really get to know a small village community.
+The weather is good in the mountains now, and there´s supposed to be a great little school where we could make some much-needed progress on our Spanish and stay with a local family and really get to know a small village community.
 However, we’d have to keep lugging around our day pack full of snorkeling gear for another month and a half before we could use it again.

 The islands are compelling, though getting to them from here would require several long days of bus rides.
 Plus a few more days in sweltering jungle or humid coastal towns.
 And the mountains could be awful in April, if we wait until then to see them.
 Several reliable sources have told us that that´s when the subsistence farmers burn off their fields before planting.
 Depending on the weather, that can mean smoggy, smelly air and bad visibility for looking at or photographing the mountain scenery.